nwcourses/nwcourses.github.io/COM421/week7.md

 **You should always be on the lookout for "tricks" like this when designing algorithms.
 Is there something about the data which means that, in some cases, we can avoid having to perform computationally expensive operations like an additional loop, and therefore reduce the complexity of the algorithm?**

 The consequence of this is that if the list is "almost sorted", then the complexity will be closer to `O(n)` than `O(n^2)`, as in most cases, we will not need an inner loop.
 So if, for whatever reason, we know that our list is almost sorted already, an insertion sort is a strongly favoured choice.

+### Exercise 1

+On paper, continue the iterations to sort the values.
+After how many iterations are the values completely sorted?

+How could we express the time taken in terms of `n`, i.e. the number of items in the list?

+What, therefore, would be the complexity in Big O notation of this algorithm, where `n` is the number of values in the list?

+### Exercise 2

+Using the pseudocode for bubble sort, plus the code for swapping variables, above, have a go at coding bubble sort in Python.
+You should create a list of numbers to sort, and once the algorithm has finished, print the list to test whether the sort has taken place.

 ### Exercise 3